 Asia Society Hong Kong Center

 Built between 1863 and 1868, Asia Society Gallery is the oldest building in the Former Explosives Magazine, the historic fabric and features of this imposing structure have been thoughtfully restored and adapted for use as a modern exhibition space of international museum standard.
 A series of dynamic exhibitions have been brought to live since its inception including Transforming Minds: Buddhism in Art, a display of masterpieces from the world-renowned Rockefeller Collection of Asian Art presented alongside contemporary works by the leading Asian and Asian-American artists Montien Boonma, Zhang Huan, Mariko Mori and Michael Joo.
-Subsequent exhibitions have focused on Indian jewellery, Hong Kong design and recently, Chinese modern art from the Wuming (No Name), Xingxing (Star), and Caocao (Grass Society) artistic groups, in Light before Dawn: Unofficial Chinese Art 1974-1985.
-No Country: Contemporary Art for South and Southeast Asia, a joint collaboration with UBS and Solomon R. Guggenheim Foundation, and The Hong Kong Jockey Club Presents: Light and Shadows – Caravaggio•The Italian Baroque Master, featuring Supper at Emmaus, an Italian Baroque masterpiece by Michelangelo Merisi da Caravaggio.
+Subsequent exhibitions have focused on Indian jewellery, Hong Kong design and recently, Chinese modern art from the Wuming (No Name), Xingxing (Star), and Caocao (Grass Society) artistic groups, in Light before Dawn: Unofficial Chinese Art 1974-1985, No Country: Contemporary Art for South and Southeast Asia, a joint collaboration with UBS and Solomon R. Guggenheim Foundation, and The Hong Kong Jockey Club Presents: Light and Shadows – Caravaggio•The Italian Baroque Master, featuring Supper at Emmaus, an Italian Baroque masterpiece by Michelangelo Merisi da Caravaggio.
 The upcoming exhibition is It Begins with Metamorphosis: Xu Bing, which will be on display from May 8 to August 31, 2014.

 Asia Society Hong Kong Center was established entirely with local funding and is supported through membership dues, fundraising events, and contributions from individuals, corporations and foundations that work together to support and advance its mission.